tytydraco/yessleep/out/The_Deerman_.md

 Finally, after a moment or two, he spoke.
 "This man you're dreaming about reminds me of a story my grandpa Joe told me a few years back when we were out at his camp."

-Julie's interest suddenly piqued.
+Julie's interest was suddenly piqued.
 "Oh yeah?
 I don't think I've heard it.
 How does it go?"

 He shivered in his jacket.
 "Well, how about we head back, and I'll tell you on the way?"

 She nodded, "Deal."

-Waashkesh Nini
+\---

+The Story of Waawaashkesh Nini (Deerman):

 On a fall day back in the 70s, a chilling presence settled over the reserve.
 Word started spreading throughout the community: reports of an unusually large deer, unlike anything seen before.
 The first sighting happened in the woods just behind the apartment complex at the southern end of the community.